Code Review panel import DemoVideo from '@components/DemoVideo.astro'; import VideoEmbed from '@components/VideoEmbed.astro'; ## Overview When you are working locally in a Git repository with uncommitted changes, the **Code Review panel** lets you inspect, edit, and manage code changes directly insi

 Opening the Code Review panel

-The Code Review panel can be opened in several ways.
+Section titled “Opening the Code Review panel”The Code Review panel can be opened in several ways.
 Each entry point makes it easy to inspect and manage changes without leaving your workflow.

-1. Universal Input: Git diff chip
+1. Git diff chip (terminal input)

-In the Universal Input editor, when you’re in a Git repository with changes, the chip shows the number of files modified along with lines added and removed.
+Section titled “1.
+Git diff chip (terminal input)”In terminal mode, when you’re in a Git repository with changes, the Git diff chip shows the number of files modified along with lines added and removed.
 Clicking the chip opens the Code Review panel with the relevant diffs.

-When an Agent makes code edits in an Agent Conversations, a Review changes button appears at the bottom of the conversation.
-Clicking it opens the code review panel.
+Section titled “2.
+Agent conversation: review changes button”When an Agent makes code edits in an Agent Conversation, a Review changes button appears at the bottom of the conversation.
+Click the button to open the code review panel.

-During an Agent conversation, you can view all changed files in the toolbelt chips at the persistent bottom right.
+Section titled “3.
+Agent conversation: toolbelt (bottom right)”During an Agent conversation, you can view all changed files in the toolbelt chips at the persistent bottom right.
 From there, you can open the Code Review panel directly.

-4. Warp Tab Bar
+4. Warp tab bar

-In any Git-tracked repository, you can open the Code Review panel by clicking the plus/minus icon in the top-right corner of Warp, next to your avatar.
+Section titled “4.
+Warp tab bar”In any Git-tracked repository, you can open the Code Review panel by clicking the Code review button in the top-right corner of Warp, next to your avatar.

-Inside the Code Review panel, you can open the file sidebar to browse all changed files in your repository.
+Section titled “Viewing all edited files”Inside the Code Review panel, you can open the file sidebar to browse all changed files in your repository.
 Clicking on a file will automatically scroll to that file in the panel.

 Reviewing diffs

-By default, the Code Review panel shows all uncommitted changes on your current branch, excluding changes to files ignored by .gitignore.
+Section titled “Reviewing diffs”By default, the Code Review panel shows all uncommitted changes on your current branch, excluding changes to files ignored by .gitignore.

 Warp offers two ways to review changes:

-1. Uncommitted changes: view all edits you've made locally on the current branch.
+- Uncommitted changes: view all edits you’ve made locally on the current branch.

-1. Warp automatically detects the target branch and updates the comparison accordingly.
+mainormasterto see what would be included in a pull request to that branch, for instance.- Warp automatically detects the target branch and updates the comparison accordingly.

-3. Changes vs. another branch: compare your work against any arbitrary branch for stacked PRs, feature comparisons, or alternate base branches.
+- Changes vs. another branch: compare your work against any arbitrary branch for stacked PRs, feature comparisons, or alternate base branches.

 Any saved edits made outside of Warp (e.g. in another editor), as well as changes applied by Warp’s Agents, appear automatically.
 The panel updates in real time, ensuring it always reflects the current state of your working file and directory.